 myki is Melbourne's ticket to travel on the city's trains, trams and buses.
 It's a plastic smartcard with stored value which can be topped up and re-used again.
 Purchase your myki online at the PTV website, premium train stations, retail outlets displaying the myki sign (including 7-Elevens), or by calling 1800 800 007 (free from a land line) in Australia.

 For flexible travel, buy a myki Visitor Pack from Melbourne Visitor Centre, Federation Square, the PTV Hub at Southern Cross Station (corner Swanston and Little Collins streets), SkyBus terminals and some hotels.
-Packs include a pre-loaded myki card with enough value for one day of travel in Zone 1, instructions on how to use myki, a Melbourne tram map and discount entry to Melbourne attractions.
+Packs include a pre-loaded myki card with enough value for one day of travel in Zone 1 and 2, instructions on how to use myki, a Melbourne tram map and discount entry to Melbourne attractions.

 Melbourne's metro trains run between the outer suburbs and Flinders Street Station in the city.
 The city loop is Melbourne's underground system, with five stations in the central business district: Southern Cross Station, Flagstaff, Melbourne Central, Parliament and Flinders Street.
 Southern Cross Station is Melbourne's hub for regional and interstate trains.
 Plan your trip with Public Transport Victoria's journey planner.

 Passengers can board trams at signposted stops displaying maps, route numbers and a timetable.
 Route numbers are also displayed on the front of the tram.
 Travel within the central area of Melbourne by tram is free, though you will need a myki card if you plan to start or finish your journey outside of this central area.
 For more information on the area covered by the Free Tram Zone and a downloadable map, go to the Public Transport Victoria website.